koskath/arete2/course_content/SC/final_md_files/Lecture9/lecture_9_slide_38_example-jc-penney-vs-dell.md

-# Example: JC Penney vs. Dell
+# Slide 38 of Lecture 9 contains information about Example: JC Penney vs. Dell

 The image contains two horizontal bar diagrams side by side comparing the cash-to-cash cycle of "2000 J C Penney" on the left and "2000 Dell Computer" on the right.